floookay/vscode-wpm-monitor/README.md

-# WPM Monitor - README
+# WPM Monitor

-The extension `vscode-wpm-monitor` enables a words-per-minute counter in the status bar.
+This extension enables a words per minute counter in the status bar of the editor.

 ![showcase](./img/showcase.gif)

+A word is counted as 5 keypresses (including space, excluding delete keys).

 ## Features